provegard/binaryplist/README.md

 Installing
 ----------

-*binplist* can be installed directly from GitHub using pip:
+*binaryplist* can be installed directly from GitHub using pip:

+    pip install git+git://github.com/provegard/binaryplist.git

+Or from PyPi:

-    pip install git+git://github.com/provegard/binplist.git
+    pip install binaryplist

 Use `pip3` for a Python 3 installation.
 The `https` scheme can also be used.